OpenMRBenelux/openmrb2021-hackathon/README.md

 ## Tips to run a successful hackathon

-- Be sure to thank people who attend your hackathon!
-These are the people who are interested in helping.
+**Preparation**:
+- Have a clear (concrete) goal in mind: what would you like to achieve during the event?
+If applicable, you can even define subgoals to keep everyone motivated and to plan for uncertainty.
+- Make explicit what you expect from collaborators: do they need specific skills or knowledge?
+- Think about how you are going to work together and prepare for it, for example via Google Documents, GitHub, Discord, Open Science Framework, HackMD, etc.

+**During the event**:
-- Don’t assume people in the room know more, or less, than you do.
-You never know who is going to be interested in your session.
+- Don’t assume people know more or less than you.
+You never know who is going to be interested in your project
-- A great way to start a session is to ask attendees to say why they came to your session or what special skills they have that could be helpful.
-This can help you steer the session to be helpful to them and gives you an idea of the resources/skills you have in the room!
-- Another good early activity is "whiteboard time": Working out the scope of the project, mapping out the units of the project, and identifying how these units will integrate.
+- Provide an introduction to your project at the start of the project
+- Get to know each other: how can and does everyone want to contribute?
+What skills does everyone have?
+- If your group is large enough, divide tasks so that everyone can contribute in their own way
+- Have an open mind: others may have ideas you hadn’t thought of yet!
-- Remind people that if they want to swap groups/leave the room to do something else that's ok and encouraged.
-This is all about getting the most out of people's enthusiasm and having people feel like they have no choice but to stay can kill that.
+- Remind everyone that swapping groups or leaving is ok and encouraged.
+This is all about getting the most about people’s enthusiasm; having people feel like they have to stay can kill that.

-- It can be hard to know how many people will attend each session and what their skills are.
-To plan for this uncertainty, you may want to prioritize the things the hackathon is trying to accomplish.
-- If you have a large group, break the group down and divide the project into units, and have people elect to work on different components.
-If you have a smaller group, you can focus on the top priorities.
-- Think about the flow of information and how attendees can share their work with one another.
-- When you break out into groups, it is often a few teams spread around the room working on laptops.
-Using tools like OSF, Google Documents, GitHub, Slack, etc. can be useful.
-- Consider getting contact information of people who want to continue the work after the hackathon.
-Sometimes a hackathon can be used as a few hours of in-person planning for work that a few people will do over the course of a longer period of time.
-You may find a group of dedicated people who will do some follow-up work to your hackathon.
+**After the event**:
+- Acknowledge and thank everyone for their contribution to the project
-- Before your hackathon disbands, try to organize any materials that you want to share with others.
-This might be as simple as assigning somebody to organize an OSF project.
+- Try to organize any materials that you want to share with others before ending the project, so your precious work doesn’t get lost!
-- If things stall, get a group together and talk through the issues.
-Drawing diagrams, and talking through what you’re trying to achieve is an important process in identifying roadblocks and how to avoid/resolve them.
-- Have a “deliverable” in mind, what is the thing you can say you’ve made (or at least made progress on) at the end of the hackathon?
+You are free to continue the project after the event.
+If you want to keep collaborating, make sure you have each other’s contact details!

 ## Questions?